How To Clean and Cook Artichokes (Plus A Starter Recipe!)

 - Place the prepared artichokes into the boiling lemon water.

-- If freezing them for later use: cook each batch for 5 minutes only, then cool completely before freezing.
+Cook for 5 minutes only, then cool completely before freezing.

-- Cleaned and cooked artichokes
+- Cooked artichokes

 - Unsalted butter